 Abstract Antibiotic resistance in clinical pathogens in humans may be traced back to resistance mechanisms in environmental bacteria and any factors, which are likely to alter (upregulate) resistance in environmental organisms, is of potential and eventual consequence to human pathogens.
 Furthermore, sublethal doses of gamma radiation to environmental organisms may cause sublethal Stress and a selective pressure, which may lead to mutational events that alter the bacterium’s susceptibility profile.
 A gamma ( γ ) radiation simulation experiment was performed to emulate the exposure of four environmental bacteria, including Listeria innocua , Bacillus subtilis , E. coli and Pseudomonas aeruginosa , to levels of radiation in and around Fukushima, Japan, equating to 1, 10 and 100 years equivalence exposure.
 Alteration to susceptibility to 14 antibiotics was measured as the primary endpoint.
 There was no significant alteration in the susceptibility of the Gram-positive organisms, whereas both Gram-negative organisms became slightly more susceptible to the antibiotics tested over time.
 These data indicate that such radiation exposure will not increase the antibiotic resistance profile of these organisms and hence not add to the global public health burden of increased antibiotic resistance in human Bacterial pathogens.

-Etienne Maisonneuve – 3rd expert on this subject based on the ideXlab platform
+Etienne Maisonneuve – One of the best experts on this subject based on the ideXlab platform.

 YtfK activates the stringent Response by triggering the alarmone synthetase SpoT in Escherichia coliNature Communications, 2019Co-Authors: Elsa Germain, Paul Guiraud, Deborah Byrne, Badreddine Douzi, Meriem Djendli, Etienne MaisonneuveAbstract: